Tickets & Deals

 These are IN ADDITION to the previous General Rules:

 G1.
-An exhibitor may submit up to 3 entries in a lot, with a different variety/color for each entry and is eligible for premiums for all three entries.
+An exhibitor may submit up to 3 entries in a Class, with a different variety/color for each entry and is eligible for premiums for all three entries.

 G2.
 Spikes from which the terminal bud or buds have been removed will be disqualified.
 You may remove up to two florets from the bottom without disqualification.